edwardgoldring/website/content/home/projects.md

 +++
 *Purges: How Dictators Fight to Survive* (book manuscript)

-"The Effects of a Scapegoating Purge on Autocratic Popular Approval: Evidence from Turkey"

 "The Effects of Blame Shifting Strategies Following Large-scale Disasters: Evidence from Turkey" (with Jonas Willibald Schmid and Fulya Apaydin)

 "The Varieties of Autocratic Regular Leadership Transitions and Leader Duration" (with Austin S. Matthews and Peter Ward)